 10 Interesting and historical facts about Kent.

-- In Dover market square is a timber-framed building called, 'Dicken's Corner Cafe'.
+In the market square in the town of Dover, is a timber-framed building called 'Dickens Corner Cafe'.
 So called as Charles Dickens placed his fictional character, David Copperfield, on the steps of the building that at the time was a bakery.

 The Equestrian term "canter" comes from the name Canterbury.
 Pilgrims on their way to Canterbury to visit the shrine of famous martyr Thomas à Becket, would ride at a "Canterbury Trot" as they approached the city, which was less tiring than a gallop.
 The term was later shortened to canter.

 Please login to add a fact about Kent or register here.